 Pulmonary mycetoma has been found to develop and progress more rapidly in individuals infected with HIV.

 Mycetoma occurs most often in farmers, shepherds, Bedouins, nomads, and people living in rural areas.

 Frequent exposure to penetrating wounds by thorns or splinters is a risk factor, especially in combination with contaminated soil material.

 Actinomycetoma can be caused by the following:

-Eumycetoma is mainly caused by P boydii (S apiospermum) or Madurella mycetomatis.
+Eumycetoma is mainly caused by P boydii (S apiospermum), Madurella mycetomatis, or M grisea.
 Madurella has been identified in cattle dung in rural East Africa.

 Only 3% of patients with mycetoma have normal radiographs.